-The wear results for pure red mud coating operated at 6 kW of operating power being visible in Figure 5 (a) disclosing the variation of wear rate with minimum value of 0.11 N/m to maximum value of 0.45 N/m.
-The wear rate value was found to be increased from 0.11 to 0.13 N/m for first 6 minutes of sliding.
-The wear rate plot affirmed a plateau just after a drastic increasing trend from 6 to 12 minutes of duration.
-The plateau in wear rate value may be attributed due to the variation of coating layer property.
-This is one fact indicating the more hardness of denser surface of top layer than that of bulk layer.
-The change of coating property just after 6 minutes of sliding may be due to the coating property variations bearing less hardness of bulk layer.
+The wear results for pure red mud coating operated at 6 kW of operating power being visible in Figure 5 (a) disclose the variation of wear rate with minimum value of 0.11 N/m to maximum value of 0.45 N/m.
+The wear rate value was found to increase from 0.11 to 0.13 N/m for the first 6 minutes of sliding.
+After a drastic increase from 6 to 12 minutes of duration, the wear rate plot assumed a plateau.
+The evolution of wear rate value may be attributed to the variation of coating layer property.
+This fact indicates hardness of denser surface of top layer than that of bulk layer.

-The wear rate was reduced for fly ash based (10%, 20% and 50%) composite coatings, as being illustrated in Figure 5.
-This indicative trend of wear rate for fly ash composite coatings are quite similar to that of pure red mud coating.
-Substantial slow increase in wear rate for the composite coatings was being visible followed by a drastic gain.
-Henceforth, the wear rate was constant for all composite coating type.
-The plots pertaining to Figure 6 represent the variation of wear rates of each coating type with that of sliding distance for different operating power level.
+The wear rate was reduced for fly ash based (10%, 20% and 50%) composite coatings, as illustrated in Figure 5.
+The wear rate trend for fly ash composite coatings are quite similar to those of pure red mud coating.
+Initial slow increase in wear rate for the composite coatings was visible followed by a drastic increase.
+Henceforth, the wear rate was roughly constant for all composite coating type.
+The plots in Figure 6 represent the variation of wear rates of eachcoating type with that of sliding distance for different operating power level.

 The effect of operating power level on wear rate is quite interesting.
-The wear rate is resulted attributing to the porosity and hardness.
-The wear rate was found to be enhanced up to 12 kW and departing result for 15 kW.
-The wear rate for 15 kW was found to be lied between 9 and 12 kW.
+The wear rate is affected by the porosity and hardness.
+The wear rate was found to be decrease up to 12 kW and increase again slightly for 15 kW.
+The wear rate for 15 kW was found to lie between 9 and 12 kW.
 This might be due to the improper particle to particle bonding and poor stacking to the substrate, which in turn lowered the hardness as well as density due to poor interfacial bond strength.
 Figure 7 shows the trends of wear rate for all coating materials against operating power level for a particular sliding time (15 minutes).

-An experimental study on coating thickness for fly ash and red mud composite with operating power is reported [19].
+An experimental study on coating thickness for fly ash and red mud composite with operating power is reported in [19].
 An increase in coating thickness with increase in input power to the plasma torch; up to about 12 kW is observed and then with further higher input power no improvement in coating thickness is recorded.

-The frictional force (F) in kg was measured directly from wear apparatus deputed for the present investigation.
-The graphical representation concerning the variation of frictional forces with that of sliding time is focused on Figure 8, which includes the picture for all coating materials and also for operating power levels considered.
-As per the observations, maximum frictional force is evidenced for pure red mud coating and being decreased with the addition of fly ash, akin to the results as being occurred for wear rate.
-An increase in frictional force up to a maximum value of 0.63 kg for pure red mud coating at 12 minute sliding time is observed followed by a fluctuating wavy response up to 21 minutes then a constant magnitude up to 30 minute of sliding.
+236 The frictional force (F) in kg was measured directly from the wear apparatus.
+The variation 237 of frictional forces with sliding time is shown in Figure 8, which includes the picture for all 238 coating materials and also for operating power levels considered.
+As per the observations, 239 maximum frictional force is evidenced for pure red mud coating and decreases with the 240 addition of fly ash, akin to the results observed for the wear rate.
+An increase in frictional 241 force up to a maximum value of 0.63 kg for pure red mud coating at 12 minute sliding time is 242 observed followed by a fluctuating wavy response up to 21 minutes then a constant magnitude 243 up to 30 minute of sliding.

-Figure 9 shows the comparative study relating frictional forces for the coating composites with 10% fly ash.
-The frictional force is found to be maximum at 6 kW and be minimum at 12 kW operating power.
-At 15 kW of operating power, the frictional force was reported to be in range of values whatever lies for the power levels in between 9 to 12 kW.
-These results are in accordance with the findings as being observed for wear rates.
+Figure 9 compares frictional forces for the coating composites with 10% fly ash.
+The frictional force is found to be maximum at 6 kW and minimum at 12 kW operating power.
+At 15 kW of operating power, the frictional force was found to be in the range of values for the power levels between 9 to 12 kW.
+These results are in accordance with the findings observed for wear rates.